Removing Installing Light Seals

 See the list of all light seal kits currently available, start here.

 We are revising and adding new light seal placement guides every week, go here.
-Placement guides can really help, especially when the old light seals have already removed.
+Placement guides can help, especially when the old light seals have already removed.

 Our placement guides show you where to place each seal included in our kits.